-Christina Radziejewski, MA, MBA, RCC
+Christina Radziejewski, MA, MBA

 I believe that everyone has the strength and courage within themselves to say “Yes!” fully to life.